ILLIXR/ILLIXR/docs/offload_vio.md

 ```

 The most simple example is running the offloaded setup on one machine with the server in one terminal
-and the device running in a different terminal.
+and the device running in a different terminal. **Each terminal must be running from separate ILLIXR**
+repositories (clone ILLIXR twice to different locations; running both the server and device from the same
+ILLIR repository will cause lock issues).

 Start ILLIXR using the runner with configs/offload-server.yaml
 for one terminal and configs/offload-server.yaml on the other terminal.
 The default configuration within the
 config files will run OpenVINS on the server and will feed it with the EuRoC dataset from the device.